c4pt0r/slides/2024/scalability/slides.md

 ---

-# How TiDB tackle this
+# How does TiDB tackles this?

-- Scale-out
+- Horizontal scale-out
-- Isolation
+- Tenant isolation
-- Consolidation
+- Cluster consolidation

 ---